opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-raw.md

 ## Overview

-The `otel_trace_raw` processor is a Data Prepper event record type and replaces `otel_trace_raw_prepper` (no longer supported since Data Prepper 2.0).
-This processor completes trace group related fields including the following parameters:
+This processor completes trace group related fields in all incoming Data Prepper span records by state caching the root span information per `tradeId`.
+This process includes the following paramters:

 * `traceGroup`: root span name
 * `endTime`: end time of the entire trace in ISO 8601